 Capex (₹ Mn) | 987 | 1,444 | 1,324 | 1,335 | 1,598 | 1,137 |

 Capital expenditure (CapEx) for the quarter was ₹1,137 Mn, a decrease from Q4 FY25.
 However, the historical trend shows consistent high CapEx, signaling ongoing investments in capacity expansion and new product development, crucial for long-term growth.
-The nature of CapEx, especially the recent acquisition of Senn Chemicals AG, points towards growth-oriented spending rather than just maintenance.
-The gestation periods for new capacities and product lines, particularly in specialized areas like peptides, mean that the full revenue and earnings impact will materialize over several quarters.
+The nature of CapEx, especially the recent acquisition of Senn Chemicals AG (total enterprise value of ~₹450 crores) and plans for an India-based commercial peptide manufacturing facility by the end of FY27, points towards growth-oriented spending rather than just maintenance.
+The gestation periods for new capacities and product lines, particularly in specialized areas like peptides, mean that the full revenue and earnings impact will materialize over several quarters (management expects peptide profitability to match the parent within 12-18 months).

 Granules’ net debt increased significantly to ₹9,480 Mn in Q1 FY26 from ₹7,061 Mn in the previous quarter.
 Consequently, the Net Debt/EBITDA ratio rose to 0.96 from 0.75.
 This increase is largely attributable to the acquisition of Senn Chemicals AG, which was likely funded through debt.
-While higher leverage always warrants attention, a Net Debt/EBITDA ratio below 1x for a company in a growth phase is generally manageable, especially if the acquired asset (Senn) proves to be accretive to earnings in the long run.
+While higher leverage always warrants attention, a Net Debt/EBITDA ratio below 1x for a company in a growth phase is generally manageable, especially if the acquired asset proves to be accretive to earnings in the long run.
 The market will be watching to see how Granules optimizes its capital structure and services this increased debt as the new businesses scale up.
+ROCE declined from 16.6% to 16.0% due to the increased capital employed, but management expects it to improve as the long-gestation peptide project becomes profitable.

-Q1 FY26 for Granules India Limited was a quarter of strategic moves rather than spectacular financial fireworks.
+Q1 FY26 for Granules India Limited was a quarter of strategic groundwork rather than immediate financial fireworks.
 Here’s what investors should focus on:

 In essence, Granules India is in a transition phase, actively investing for future growth in a challenging global economic backdrop.
-While the immediate profitability numbers are affected by one-off items and integration costs, the underlying strategic direction and healthy gross margin expansion offer a glimmer of optimism.
-The market, currently correcting due to cautious guidance, will be keenly observing Granules’ ability to integrate its new assets effectively, resolve supply chain issues, and translate its strategic investments into sustained, profitable growth in the coming quarters.
+While the immediate profitability numbers are affected by one-off items and integration costs, the underlying strategic direction, healthy gross margin expansion, and a clear roadmap for resolving operational issues offer a glimmer of optimism.
+The market, currently correcting due to cautious guidance and global uncertainties, will be keenly observing Granules’ ability to integrate its new assets effectively, resolve supply chain issues, and translate its strategic investments into sustained, profitable growth, particularly from Q4 FY26 leading into a strong FY27.
 It remains a stock that requires careful stock-picking, focusing on earnings visibility as the benefits of its strategic shift begin to crystallize.